Learn about LeanData’s scheduling suite.

 Blog

-It’s widely believed that the 1999 launch of Salesforce spawned the beginning of SaaS companies.
-During that same time period, the internet became mainstream.
-So after 20+ years of technological innovation, how is it that B2B companies are still dealing with speed to lead problems?
+It’s uncanny that after 20+ years of technological innovation, B2B companies are still dealing with speed to lead problems.

 The proof is in the stats:

-• 67 percent of B2B companies say that leads are being sent to the wrong person for follow up
+of B2B companies say that leads are sent to the wrong person for follow up

-• Regarding response time, there’s a 10x decrease in contact with an interested lead after the first five minutes
+decrease in contact with an interested lead after five minutes

 “We’ve gotten better, but things have gotten more complex,” reported Christine Maxey, LeanData’s Director of Revenue Operations, at last week’s Intelligent Lead Delivery Roundtable.